rwilliam4444/ansible-role-windows-event-log-manager/README.md

 # Description:
-The windows event log mngr role will check the server's drives (C, D, E, & F), at the root level, for a directory called ibmeventlogs.
-If none are found then a folder will be created on the C: drive called c:\\ibmeventlogs.
+The windows event log mngr role will check the server's drives (C, D, E, & F), at the root level, for a directory called eventlogs.
+If none are found then a folder will be created on the C: drive called c:\\eventlogs.
 The role will also ensure that the necessary ZIP utility file is on the server.
 The role will then export the system, security and application event logs to a CSV file inside the noted folder previously mentioned.
 It will then ZIP up the